 How Long Does White Flour Last?

 White flour will last three to six months stored at room temperature but expect a stale flavor to develop beyond three months.
-White flours stored in the refrigerator will last one year and can be stored in the freezer for two years.
+White flour stored in the refrigerator will last one year and can be stored in the freezer for two years.

 Factoid: Using old flour in baked goods can affect the taste and quality of the end product; finicky recipes might not turn out well because recipes are based on using fresh flour’s leavening quality.